Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Conclusion

-Our approach to video prediction in physical robot interaction enables a wide range of future works, and we believe that the unsupervised learning approach makes the development of models in this setting simple and cost-effective, further enabling future work in physical interaction domains such as robotic surgery, human-robot interaction, elderly care, and food processing and harvesting.
-Overall, our work highlights the potential of multi-modal prediction models for physical interaction perception and presents exciting opportunities for future research in this field.
+\chreplaced[id=AE]{More broadly, our results highlight the potential of unsupervised multi-modal prediction for learning physical interaction models without task-specific supervision, facilitating scalable and cost-effective model development.
+Overall, this work demonstrates that carefully designed multi-modal prediction architectures can improve physical interaction perception, particularly in physically ambiguous settings, and provides a foundation for future research in multi-modal robot learning.}{Our approach to prediction in physical robot interaction opens up a wide range of future research opportunities, and we believe that the unsupervised learning approach makes the development of models in this domain both straightforward and cost-effective, facilitating advancements in various robotic fields.
+Overall, our work highlights the potential of multi-modal prediction models for physical interaction perception and presents exciting opportunities for future research in this field.}